Known issues for non-English languages

 - Recording functions.
 VuGen cannot record a Vuser script for certain protocols if the installation is on a Chinese operating system, and the installation path contains Chinese characters.

 - Tutorial scripts.
-After the language pack installation, all sessions and scripts for the tutorial will remain in English.
+After the language pack installation, all sessions and scripts for the tutorial remain in English.

 - Menus and toolbars.
 If you install a language pack after running LoadRunner Professional for the first time, the menus and toolbars may not get translated.